-The True North heaters are made by Pacific Energy in Victoria BC Canada – so they are made for very cold conditions.
+True North wood heaters are made by Pacific Energy in Victoria, Canada – they are made for very cold conditions.

-The comment calling them a budget heater is almost insulting to these models, yes they are well prices, but budget : no.
+The comment calling them a budget heater is almost insulting to these models, yes they are well priced but budget?
+No.

 True North wood heaters are packed with features that you will absolutely love.

-The True North heaters are fully firebrick lined : there is no exposed steel at all onside the firebox.
+The True North heaters are fully firebrick lined.
+There is no exposed steel at all inside the firebox.

 Secondary burn is in all wood heaters today.
-How secondly burn works is additional air is heated over 250+0C through a 25mm round tube with holes in it.
-This tube is inside the firebox, either under the baffle to get the maximum heat.
+Secondly burn works by heating additional air over 250+C through a 25mm round tube with holes in it.
+This tube is inside the firebox, under the baffle to get the maximum heat.

-As the air goes thought this pipe, its heated by the fire below, and as it leaves through the drilled holes in the tube, this super hot air goes directly into the smoke your burning wood, and its this super hot air that ignites the smoke to give you secondary burn.
+As the air goes through this pipe it’s heated by the fire below, and as it leaves through the drilled holes in the tube this super hot air goes directly into the smoke your burning wood, and it’s this super hot air that ignites the smoke to give you secondary burn.

-Firstly it gives you more heat.
-The ignition of the smoke creates additional fire/flames which is additional heat : this is factored in the efficiency of the heaters performance.
+Firstly it gives you more heat, the ignition of the smoke creates additional fire/flames.
+This is factored in the efficiency of the heaters performance.

 Quad Burn in the True North wood heaters.

-Inside the true north wood heaters you will find not one, but four of these secondary burn systems.
+Inside True North wood heaters you will find not one, but four of these secondary burn systems.

-Made from stainless steel, these four secondary burn systems significantly increase the stoves performance.
+Made from stainless steel, these four secondary burn systems significantly increase the wood stoves performance.

-Where most manufactures have your heater set that you cant turn it down, this additional secondary air means these tubes are doing exactly what they are designed to do, allowing the True North Heater to be able banked right down for overnight burn
+Where most manufactures have your heater set that you can’t turn it down, this additional secondary air means these tubes are doing exactly what they are designed to do, allowing the True North wood heater to be able to be turned right down for overnight burn

-The true north tn10 : you will get up to 10 hour burn time / the true north th20 : you will get up 15+hour burn time
+The True North TN10 wood heater will get up to 10 hour burn time / The True North TN20 wood heater will get up 15+hour burn time